 Let them know you're available (even if you’re employed)

-“This new feature on LinkedIn has made it that bit easier to signal your openness to opportunities and has become a first port of call for recruiters.
-Go to the “update your career interests” on the “jobs” tab and switch on your openness field.
+You’re far more likely to get noticed by recruiters if you make it clear you’re open to new roles.
+“There’s a feature on LinkedIn that makes it that bit easier to signal your openness to opportunities and has become a first port of call for recruiters.
+Go to ‘update your career interests’ on the Jobs tab and switch on your openness field.
 Rest assured, this information is hidden from your current employer, so you can job hunt in peace.”